 From start to finish, ALA's nominations and elections process is a complex one involving many steps and deadlines.
 The broad overview, however, is relatively easy to understand:

 - If a member agrees to run for a position, s/he completes paperwork that supports his/her candidacy.

 - An Association Nominating Committee (ANC) is formed to select individuals for the President-Elect position and open positions on ALA's Board of Directors.
-Their work begins approximately four to five weeks prior to their formal meeting in November.
+Their work begins in late August and the formal meeting is held in November.

-- Following the November meeting of the Association Nominating Committee, ALA's Executive Director confirms the election of the President-Elect and Directors, and ALA's Board of Directors ratifies the appointments of Regional Officers.
+- Following the November meeting of the Association Nominating Committee, ALA's Executive Director confirms the election of the President-Elect and Directors, and ALA's Board of Directors ratifies the appointments of Regional Representatives.

-For anyone wanting additional details - about running for a position, serving on a nominating committee, or nominating a fellow member - the following FAQs (frequently-asked questions) may be helpful.
-You can also reiew the job descriptions and nomination form.
-Additional questions can be directed to Jan Waugh, Director of Member Services.
+For anyone wanting additional details - about running for a position, serving on a nominating committee, or nominating a fellow member - the following FAQs (frequently asked questions) may be helpful.
+You can also Review the job descriptions and nomination form.
+Additional questions can be directed to , Associate Manager, Governance.